 If you’ve got a ‘yes!’ for each question, you’re ready to publish your first blog post.
 Click the ‘Publish‘ button (next to ‘Preview’) to post immediately.

 You should be.
 You’ve just published your first blog post which can be found by, and is optimized for, search engine traffic.
-Step and repeat to grow your blog!
+Rinse and repeat.

 8. Make money from blogging by monetising your traffic